punit-agarwal/PHP-Concepts/Login/login_With_Facebook/readme.md

 ---

-* Need to go https://developers.facebook.com/apps/ and click on add a new group button to make the app ID.
+* Firstly, you need to go to https://developers.facebook.com/apps/ and click on add a new group button to make the app ID.

 * Choose Website